sgryphon/shopify-auspost-rates/README.md

 # Shopify - AusPost Rates

-Zones an rate data for importing to Shopify.
+Australia Post zones and rate data for importing to Shopify.

 ## Requirements